genelewis/countySTATS/README.md

       .text(function(d) {return d;})
 ```

-6. Append the legend to each chart.
-There is no real need for this step to come last (we could just as easily do it when we build the bars/lines of the graph, or the axes), but I found it convenient to have the legend isolated in a section unto its own since it generally doesn't interact with other parts of the graph.

-7. Take care of other extraneous needs.
-At this point the basic chart will be built, but we'll sprinkle in a few more things for added functionality.
+###### 6. Take care of any other extraneous needs.
+At this point the basic chart will be built, but we'll sprinkle in a few more things for added functionality/code elegance.
 There will be some helper functions to extract data from the CSV, some functions that utilize `D3.tip` to control mouseover functionality, some functions that calculate the nearest value to display for the Population and Unemployment line graphs, and possibly a bit more.
 Generally speaking, these functions need not be worried about (and could be safely copied for the same sorts of functionality if someone wanted to create a new chart).
 - - - -
 ##### Putting It All Together:
 After creating the charts, the next thing we’d like to do is put them together so all 6 are visible on one page.
 We’d also like to have a dropdown menu so users can select one of Oklahoma’s counties, and then have all 6 charts transition to data for that particular county.
+(Clicking on a county on the map of Oklahoma also works.)

-“One dropdown menu to rule them all,” so-to-speak.
-We'd also like to have a section that will write out additional statistics for the county that's displayed, and will once again update when a new county is selected in the drop-down menu.
+We'd also like to have some additional statistics for the county that's displayed, and these stats should also get updated when a new county is selected in the drop-down menu (or map).

-I did all this in the `countystats.html` file.
-Essentially, all that is needed are some iframes to hold each chart; the code for that looks like this (note that the source file is just relative to my own local machine):
+I did all this in the `countystats.html` file, where each chart is held in its own iframe.
+The code looks like this (note that the source file is just relative to my own local machine):

 ```html
   <div class="chart population" align="center">